Read in: IT 🇮🇹 EN 🇺🇸

 The first part of the test consists in saving the game on the SD memory card, so I connected the SD2IEC emulator on the serial port.

-From the Action Replay backup menu, I pressed F1 to select the emulator address, which in my case is 9.
-Then I saved the game with the C – standard save command.
-File name: DIZZY.
+From the backup menu of the action replay, I pressed F1 to select the emulator address, which in my case is 9.
+Then I saved the game with the C - Standard rescue command.
+File name: Dizzy.

 While saving, I noticed that Action Replay changed the file name to 1DIZZY.